There’s 3 types of people: Well-poisoners, Lawn-mowers, & Life-enhancers. – Walt Disney.

 Who does Cheers collaborate with?

 Cheers mainly works on common ground friendships.
 The best things are achieved through trust, not programs.
-So we collaborate with friends, neighbours, acquaintances, and also community groups (eg. BGRA, Round Table, Celebrate Recovery dinner club, Neighbourhood Watch), schools, developers, governments, & businesses.
+So we collaborate with friends, neighbours, acquaintances, and also community groups (eg. BG Residents Association, Round Table, Celebrate Recovery, Neighbourhood Watch), schools, developers, governments, & local businesses.

 What does Cheers do?

-Reflection & Action to encourage and develop Banksia Grove into the kind of community we all want to live in (friendly, safe, clean, caring, healthy, connected, respectful, sustainable… you know!)
+Reflect & then Act - to encourage and develop Banksia Grove into the kind of community we all want to live in (friendly, safe, clean, caring, healthy, connected, respectful, sustainable… you know!)

-Most importantly, trust and friendship happens over time & tables.
-But other more tangible actions include: Roundtable, BGRA (amenities, groups, safety, economy, education, environment), family camps, sponsorships, playgroups, clean-ups, emergency help, Carols, parenting courses, BG e-list, www.banksiagrove.com, work for justice beyond BG (eg. West Timor, Philippines, Uganda.)
+Most importantly, trust, friendship, and character happens over time & tables.
+Other more tangible actions include: Roundtable, BGRA (amenities, groups, safety, economy, education, environment), family camps, sponsorships, playgroups, clean-ups, emergency help, Carols, parenting courses, BG e-list, www.banksiagrove.com, work for justice beyond BG (eg. West Timor, Philippines, Uganda.)
 What do you have to give to the world?

 Weekly during school term – Church 247, Learn & Love: encourage each other (all ages contribute).
 [Sun 4pm]

-Occasional – special interest get-togethers: basics, teens, steering meetings…
+Occasional – special interest get-togethers for: the basics, teens, young adults, steering meetings…

 All meetings are open to anyone, but have different functions.
 Contact Cheers for more details.

-“Cheers” is the nickname given to a network of neighbors & friends in the Perth suburb of Banksia Grove.
-We cheer for anything good that’s already happening in the neighborhood, pray about the bad stuff, and act to help out where we can.
+“Cheers” is the nickname given to a network of neighbours & friends in the Perth suburb of Banksia Grove.
+We cheer for anything good that’s already happening in the neighbourhood, pray about the bad stuff, and act to help out where we can.
 We work “to bless and benefit Banksia Grove and beyond.”
-We work toward the dream that everyone seems to have in common: a community that is friendly, safe, caring, and empowered.
-We simply ask, “what can you do to help make that dream come true?”
+We work toward the dream that everyone seems to share in common: a community that is friendly, safe, caring, and empowered.
+We simply ask, “what can we do to help make that dream come true?”

 Someone said, “Let’s encourage more of the good things that are already happening around here.”
 Someone else said, “Yeah, we can Cheer for them.”
 And we grabbed our drinks and said, “Cheers!”
-That’s where Cheers started.
+That’s where the name Cheers came from.
+Spasmodic progress reports are on a Blog here.

 What is Cheers?